benjaminsanborn/SQL-Style-Guide/README.md

 This guide is intended to provide best-practices for SQL in use in Play! frameworks, but can be generally applied.

+# DDL (Data Definition Language)

+DDL style and convention is the single most important factor in creating a schema that people understand and don't hate you for.
+Properly documenting your style and convention is the second most important thing you can do.
+If you are building a schema from scratch, this guide is not for you.
+I would recommend picking up [Database Design for Mere Mortals](http://www.amazon.com/Database-Design-Mere-Mortals-Relational/dp/0201752840).

+If you're working with an existing schema, understanding both the original spirit of the schema and the best-practices outlined below is essential.
+The below style conventions need to be balanced with the existing schema to minimize confusion.

 ## Reserved Words

 Because SQL allows you to write very English-esque statements in many different ways.
 Therefore, SQL has a lot of reserved words.
 That is just the way of things.
 Consult your SQL engines documentation for all reserved words.
 They include, but are not limited to: